Search by Keyword

 Live Performances

 Once "She Loves You" was released in Britain on August 23, 1963, every stage performance by The Beatles for the next year included the song.
 The first public debut of the song, as detailed above, even occurred ten days before the record was released, this being on the August 13, 1963 transmission of the BBC radio show "Pop Go The Beatles."
-As to live shows, "She Loves You" is documented to have first appeared in their set list during their six night residency at the Gaumont Cinema in Bournemouth, Hants, England, which was the week that the single was released in the UK on August 23rd, 1963.
+As to live performances, "She Loves You" is documented to have first appeared in their set list during their six night residency at the Gaumont Cinema in Bournemouth, Hants, England, which was the week that the single was released in the UK on August 23rd, 1963.

 Many noteworthy and historic live performances of the song occurred, which we'll outline below.
 First, on August 27, 1963, The Beatles performed the song before television cameras at the Little Theatre in Hoghton Street, Southport.
 Although no audience was present, film footage of the crowd at their appearance at the Odeon Cinema, Southport, the previous day was interspersed with this performance footage to create a scene in the British TV show "The Mersey Sound."
 Although this show was well received, this performance of "She Loves You" is historic because the footage was sold to NBC for a January episode of "The Jack Parr Show."
 This was the television debut of The Beatles in America on January 3, 1964.
 Even though Jack Parr spoke disparagingly of The Beatles while the footage was being played on his show, such as saying sarcastically "It's nice to know that England has finally risen to our cultural level," it boosted the interest of The Beatles, which paved the way for their imminent arrival in February on "The Ed Sullivan Show."